-A consular officer will determine whether you are qualified to receive a visa, and if so, which visa category is appropriate based on your purpose of travel.
-You will need to establish that you meet the requirements under U.S. law to receive the category of visa for which you are applying.
+A consular officer will interview you to determine whether you are qualified to receive an exchange visitor visa.
+You must establish that you meet the requirements under U.S. law to receive a visa.

-Ink-free, digital fingerprint scans will be taken as part of your application process.
+Ink-free, digital fingerprint scans are taken as part of the application process.
 They are usually taken during your interview, but this varies based on location.

-When you agree to participate in an Exchange Visitor Program and your program falls under the conditions explained below, you will be subject to the two-year home-country physical presence (foreign residence) requirement.
+When you agree to participate in an Exchange Visitor Program and your program falls under the conditions below, you will be subject to the two-year home-country physical presence (foreign residence) requirement.
 This means you will be required to return to your home country for two years at the end of your exchange visitor program.
 This requirement under immigration law is based on Section 212(e) of the Immigration and Nationality Act.

 Two-year Home-country Physical Presence Requirement Conditions - An exchange visitor is subject to the two-year home-country physical presence requirement if the following conditions exist:

-Waiver of Two Year Home-Country Physical Presence Requirement - If you are not able to fulfill the home country presence requirement, you may be able to apply for a waiver.
+Waiver of Two Year Home-Country Physical Presence Requirement - If you are not able to fulfill the home country presence requirement, you may apply for a waiver.
 Select Waiver of the Exchange Visitor Two-Year Home-Country Physical Presence Requirement to learn more about this requirement and how to request a waiver.

 A visa does not guarantee entry into the United States.
 A visa only allows a foreign citizen to travel to a U.S. port-of-entry (generally an airport) and request permission to enter the United States.
 The Department of Homeland Security (DHS), U.S. Customs and Border Protection (CBP) officials at the port of entry have authority to permit or deny admission to the United States.

 See Program Extension on the Department of State Exchange Visitor Program website to learn about requesting to extend your exchange visitor program beyond the date listed on your Form DS-2019.

-Failure to depart the United States on time will result in you being out of status.
-Under U.S. law, visas of travelers who are out of status are automatically voided (Section 222(g) of the Immigration and Nationality Act).
-If you had a multiple entry visa and it was voided due to you being out of status, it will not be valid for future entries into the United States.
+Failure to depart the United States on time will result in being out of status.
+Under U.S. law, visas of individuals who are out of status are automatically voided (Section 222(g) of the Immigration and Nationality Act).
+Any multiple entry visa that was voided due to being out of status will not be valid for future entries into the United States.

-While in the United States (for example, you marry a U.S. citizen or receive an offer of employment), you may be able to request a change in your nonimmigrant status to another category through U.S. Citizenship and Immigration Services (USCIS).
+If your plans change while in the United States (for example, you marry a U.S. citizen or receive an offer of employment), you may be able to request a change in your nonimmigrant status to another category through U.S. Citizenship and Immigration Services (USCIS).
 See Change My Nonimmigrant Status on the USCIS website to learn more.

 Exchange visitors are not permitted to enter the United States earlier than 30 days before their program start dates.
-If you want to enter earlier than 30 days, you must qualify for, and obtain, a visitor visa.
-You would then enter the United States by U.S. Customs and Border Protection (CBP) officials in visitor (B) visa status, you must separately apply to U.S. Citizenship and Immigration Services (USCIS) for a change of status to exchange visitor (J) status.
-However, this is strongly discouraged because of potentially lengthy processing times with USCIS.
+If you want to enter earlier than 30 days, you must separately apply and qualify for a visitor (B) visa.

+After you are admitted to the United States by U.S. Customs and Border Protection (CBP) officials in visitor (B) visa status, you must separately apply to U.S. Citizenship and Immigration Services (USCIS) for a change of status to exchange visitor (J) status status prior to the start of your exchange program.
 You will not be permitted to begin your exchange program until the change of status is approved.
 You may also depart the United States and re-enter on your exchange visitor (J) visa.